Zee-20/PHP-Hotel-Booking-Website/README.md

 \
 Database used storing information MYSQL.
 \
-Designed using JavaScript, HTML and CSS.
+Website UI designed using JavaScript, HTML and CSS.